engineering-collaboration/book/docs/book/collaborating-within-a-company/working-in-cycles.md

 If the conclusion does not happen naturally, e.g. "I would like to hear how you solved this last time.
 Let's have a call after the meeting", it is the responsibility of the person leading the meeting to request that we move on.

+Have dailies in the mornings, if plannable, if distributed, we don't really have a choice.

 Prepare for dailies

 The shorthand "dailies" has found common use, even if not done on a daily basis.
 Some teams find more success by avoiding costly context switches on a daily basis by dedicating three days a week, Monday, Wednesday, Friday to synchronous meetings and defer to written status updates on Tuesday and Thursday.